 - Inform the new area's Designated Manager (Children subject to a Child Protection Plan) of the current details and forward any relevant documentation such as copies of minutes of the Initial Child Protection Conference and the most recent Review Conference;

-A receiving in Conference should be convened and following this the child's details will removed from the List of Children who have a Child Protection Plan in the original area.
+Only when the new area has made a decision whether the child is to become subject to a Child Protection Plan or not should the child's details be removed from the List of Children who have a Child Protection Plan in the original area.

 - Request information from the originating Local Authority, including copies of the Initial Child Protection Conference and the last Review Conference minutes from the originating area;

-- Inform the relevant Children's Social Care Services team of the details of the incoming child;
+- Inform the relevant Children's Social Care team of the details of the incoming child;

 - Inform the Designated Nurse;